dothidden/writeups/content/Cyber_Apocalypse_CTF_2025/tales_for_the_brave.md

     run()
 ```

-Note that the port is `31337`, as that is the malware connects to in the API monitor screenshot.
+Note that the port is `31337`, as that is the port the malware connects to in the API monitor screenshot.

 Then, re-running the malware, we can see in Wireshark that an additional POST request goes through: